-There are currently no open postdoctoral or undergraduate research positions available.
+There are currently no open undergraduate research positions available.
 Prospective graduate students interested in synthetic polymer chemistry are encouraged to apply to the GT chemistry program.

 Sterling was raised in Butteville, Oregon, where he remained while earning his B.S. in Systems and Structural Biology from George Fox University.
 His undergraduate research was focused on thermo-responsive amphiphilic homopolymers for micellar drug delivery under the supervision of Dr. Jing Hao.
 Sterling joined the Gutekunst group in Summer of 2018 when he began research on dynamic polymers.

 Xuelin Sui was born in Yantai, a coastal city in the northern China.
 He received his B.E. in polymer materials and engineering and M.S in polymer physics at University of Science and Technology of China.
-At the time, his research focused on coordination polymertization.
+At the time, his research focused on coordination polymerization.
 Xuelin joined the Gutekunst’s group in 2018.
 Now, he is interested in ring-opening metathesis polymerization.
-When not doing chemistry, Xuelin can usually be found cooking, reading, listening music, and hanging out with his girl friend.
+When not doing chemistry, Xuelin can usually be found cooking, reading, listening to music, and spending time with his wife.

 Dongqi was born in Changchun, China.
 She graduated from Nankai University with a B.S. in pharmacy.
 In 2018, she received her master degree in biotechnology at Northwestern University.
 There, she worked on synthesis of GABA-AT inhibitors under the supervision of Dr. Richard Silverman.
 In fall 2018, she started graduate study in chemistry at Georgia Tech.
 Currently, she is co-advised by Dr. Agarwal and Dr. Gutekunst working on polyketide synthases.